google/prediction_framework/README.md

 *   Data output is stored in BQ
 *   Prepare, filter and post-process: &lt; 540 seconds time-limit (Cloud Function limit)
-*   AutoML model is used (if BQML or Tensorflow small changes need to be done)
+*   Vertex AutoML model is used (if BQML or Tensorflow small changes need to be done)
 *   You are familiar with Python
 *   The service account from the default Google project is used.
 That service account must be granted access to external resources.
 (If different SAs for